-A child must be five years old on or before December 1 to enter kindergarten.
-Parents living in the school district are notified by mail when it is time for kindergarten registration.
+A child must be five years old on or before September 1 to enter kindergarten (waivers are available for those who turn five by December 1).
+Parents are encouraged to establish residency and register for kindergarten in January.
 Refer to the district Kindergarten Handbook for further information.
-A parent or legal guardian must bring the child's original birth certificate, social security number, and record of immunizations and vision testing when he/she registers for school.
+A parent or legal guardian must show proof of residency, the child's original birth certificate, social security number, and record of immunizations and vision testing when registering for school.
 This is necessary for all students attending the Grosse Pointe Public Schools.

-Parents who have recently moved or are in the process of moving into the school district must first establish residency at the Administration Building, 389 St. Clair, Grosse Pointe, MI 48230, before students can be registered.
-Call 313-432-3083 to schedule an appointment.
+Parents who have recently moved or are in the process of moving into the school district must first establish residency before students can be registered.
+This can be done online by visiting gpschools.org/enrollment.
+Call 313-432-3083 or email verify@gpschools.org to schedule an appointment or if you have any questions about online enrollment.